studentdotjs/javascriptAlgorithms/README.md

 1. Xs and Os Nobody Knows.
 1. Sort Odds Keeping Evens in Place.
 1. Count the Capital Letters.
+1. Remove the Special Characters from A String.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)